shawenyao/jekyll-now/_posts/2020-10-11-Pricing-Uniswap-Liquidity-Pools.md

  &\geq 1
 \end{align}$$

-As a result, price slippage always results in lower terminal value, i.e., a loss from liquidity providers' standpoint.
+As a result, a buy and hold strategy always outperforms being a liquidity provider in the absence of fee income.